Jaaron0606/Pacmen/README.md

 # Bouncing Pacmen across the screen using Javascript

 # Description
-A class project using HTML, CSS and Javascript to Pacmen bounce across the screen.
+A class project using HTML, CSS and Javascript to have Pacmen bounce across the screen.

 # Installation
 There isn't any installation needed, simply download the HTML file and open it in your browser.